xiaoniuniu89/giglep4/README.md

 <section id="ux">

 # UX Design
 This is an app I would have liked to use when I was working as a musician in my 20s.
 A lot of the functionality comes from problems I encountered often.
-I would play 8-9 shows a week.
+Sometimes, I would play 8-9 shows a week.
 Different shows had different band members and different songs.
 Sometimes conflicts in bookings would happen with 2 bass players being booked for a show or might have a band leader who did not communicate with the band or send any materials to practice.

 The project is very big, however.
 In some areas, I don't have time to implement a feature, in others I don't have the skills yet.
 Here is a breakdown of how I decided on the minimal viable product for the first release.